kyim120/FCS/README.md

 ✔ Points to Do in the Task (With Explanation)

-1. Understand the Purpose of the Task
+1. Understand the Purpose

-Point: Read the objective and understand why this seminar/NGO training is important.
+Point: Read the objective and purpose of the seminar/NGO training.

-Explanation: The activity is designed to help students learn how businesses and NGOs work together for social good.
-It connects your learning with Sustainable Development Goals (SDGs) like quality education, reduced inequalities, sustainability, etc.
+Explanation: It helps you connect with SDGs and understand how NGOs + businesses create social impact.

 ---

-2. Attend the Seminar or NGO Training Session
+2. Attend the Seminar / Training Session

-Point: Participate fully in the seminar conducted by an NGO representative or industry expert.
+Point: Participate fully in the session by the NGO/industry expert.

-Explanation: This is the core step where you gain firsthand knowledge about CSR (Corporate Social Responsibility), sustainability, ethical leadership, and social impact.
+Explanation: This is where you learn about CSR, sustainability, ethics, etc.

 ---

-3. Take Active Notes During the Session
+3. Take Active Notes

-Point: Write down important ideas, examples, and lessons shared by the speakers.
+Point: Write down key ideas and examples.

-Explanation: These notes help you remember key concepts and prepare your reflection later.
+Explanation: Helps in writing your reflection and report.

 ---

 4. Ask a Thoughtful Question

-Point: Participate in the Q&A session by asking at least one relevant question.
+Point: Participate in Q&A.

-Explanation: This shows engagement and helps you understand the speaker’s viewpoint more deeply.
-It also improves your communication skills.
+Explanation: Shows engagement and improves your understanding.

 ---

-5. Interact and Network With the NGO / Speaker
+5. Interact & Network with the Speaker

-Point: Talk to the speaker after the session to learn more about their organization and projects.
+Point: Talk to the speaker after the session.

-Explanation: Networking allows you to explore internship options, volunteer work, or career guidance.
+Explanation: Helps you explore internships, volunteering, and career insights.

 ---

 6. Identify Key Learnings (2–3 Takeaways)

-Point: Choose the most important lessons you learned.
+Point: Choose the most important lessons.

-Explanation: These takeaways should relate to:

-How organizations balance profit + social purpose

-How NGOs partner with businesses

-How leadership affects sustainability and ethics.
+Explanation: Focus on CSR, NGO–business partnerships, ethical leadership, sustainability.

 ---

-7. Suggest a CSR or Social Responsibility Idea
+7. Suggest a CSR / Social Responsibility Idea

-Point: Think of one idea to improve your university, community, or department.
+Point: Give one idea to improve university/community.

-Explanation: The idea should reflect what you learned — for example:

-A campus recycling project

-Charity-based student club

-Mental health awareness campaign

-Digital safety sessions
+Explanation: Example ideas: recycling project, mental health campaign, charity club, digital safety sessions.

 ---

 8. Write a Reflection Paragraph (100–150 Words)

-Point: Write a short paragraph describing:

-The seminar

-What you learned

-Your idea for social responsibility

-Explanation: This is a mandatory deliverable that connects your learning to real-life action.
+Point: Write about the seminar, learning, and your CSR idea.
+Explanation: Mandatory for submission.

 ---

 9. Capture Evidence (Photo/Video)

-Point: Take:

-1 group photo or session photo
+1 group or session photo

-5–6 minutes video (landscape, no filters, all members visible)
+5–6 minutes landscape video (all members visible)

-Explanation: These serve as proof of participation and will be submitted as evidence.
+Explanation: Required for proof of participation.

 ---

-10. Link Your Learnings to the SDGs
+10. Link Learnings to SDGs

-Point: Explain which Sustainable Development Goals your activity supports.
+Point: Show which SDGs the activity supports.

-Explanation: This shows your understanding of global issues and UN SDGs.
-Hint: This task touches all 17 SDGs, especially SDG 4, 10, 11, 12, 16, 17.
+Explanation: Especially SDG 4, 10, 11, 12, 16, 17.

 ---

 11. Compile Documentation / Report

-Point: Write the full process from start to end:

-Importance of the task

-Relevance to SDGs

-What happened in the seminar

-Photos/video

-Reflection
+Point: Include purpose, SDGs relevance, seminar summary, photos, reflection.

-Explanation: This written report is part of the final submission and will contribute to your marks.
+Explanation: This is part of your final submission.

 ---

-12. Create a ZIP File of All Evidence
+12. Create ZIP File

-Point: Combine your report, photos, videos into one zip folder.
+Point: Combine report + photos + videos into one folder.

-Explanation: A single folder keeps everything organized and easy to send.
+Explanation: Keeps everything organized.

 ---

-13. Submit to the Concerned Focal Person
+13. Submit to Focal Person

-Point: Email your file or Google Drive link to your department's assigned person.
+Point: Email ZIP or Drive link to the assigned faculty/focal person.

-Explanation: Make sure to give access if using Google Drive, otherwise your task won’t be marked.
+Explanation: Give access if using Google Drive.

 ---

-14. Include All Group Members in the Email
+14. Add All Group Members in Email

-Point: Mention names, IDs, and departments and keep all group members in CC.
+Point: Mention names, IDs, departments, and CC all members.

-Explanation: Missing any details = task not marked.
+Explanation: Missing info = not marked.

 ---

 15. Confirm Submission

-Point: Follow up to ensure the focal person has received and marked your task.
+Point: Follow up and confirm your task is received.

-Explanation: This avoids issues later regarding grading.
+Explanation: Prevents issues in grading.

 ---